Last updated: 22 July 2021

 Is the residence doing everything it can to protect my health and wellbeing?

 Please be assured that your safety is our number one priority.
-That’s why we’re cleaning your residence as frequently as possible, including every hour in key areas, and we’re ensuring there’s anti-bacterial hand sanitiser available in reception and all common areas.
-In addition, we’re stopping all non-essential organised events, reducing access to social areas, and introducing social distancing measures (in line with UK government guidelines) to help keep you safe.
+That’s why we’re cleaning all residences as frequently as possible, including every hour in key areas, and we’re ensuring there’s hand sanitiser available in the reception and all common areas.
+Our Kaplan Living Reception areas and common spaces have also been redesigned with safety screens to allow us to provide you with a great service in a safe environment.

-You’ll have a friendly and helpful team member in the residence available to contact to 24/7 – either on the phone, by email or in person.
+You’ll have a friendly and helpful team member in the residence available to contact to 24/7, either by phone, Skype, Zoom, email or in person.

 What should I do if I feel unwell?